chaituclasher/Sentiment-Snack/README.md

 4. Open the URL provided in the terminal to access the application.
 5. Use the provided expanders to clean text and analyze sentiment.

+## Try it Out!

+Give it a try by visiting the [Sentiment Snack](https://sentiment-snack.streamlit.app/)!